awaseem/renti-backend/README.md

 ## Setup

-Please ensure that you have Node.js and NPM installed.
-Node version should be at least 4.2.2 and NPM version should be at least 2.0.0.
-You also need to ensure that sqlite is installed on your system!
+Please ensure that you have Node.js and NPM installed. **Node version should be at least 4.2.2 and NPM version should be at least 3.0.0**. **You also need to ensure that sqlite is installed on your system and ensure that proper g++ and make utilities are installed (this is needed for our bcrypt module to work)!
+If you are on an ubuntu, this can be solved with `sudo apt-get install build-essential`**.
 After all the requirements are met, follow the steps below to get setup:

 Install all dependencies:
 ```